AishaErel/ai201-project6-cinelog-starter/pr-response.md

 ---

+##Log screenshot

 ## PR Description

 This pull request adds the watchlist feature for CineLog.
-Users can add films to a personal watchlist, retrieve their watchlist, and prevent duplicate entries from being created.
+Users can add films to a personal watchlist, retrieve their watchlist, and duplicate entries are prevented.

 ### Design decisions

-* Reused the existing service-layer patterns established by the collection feature.
-* Added explicit duplicate detection using a custom `AlreadyInWatchlistError`.
-* Kept the watchlist sorting behavior consistent with the feature's intended user experience.
+- **Default visibility:** Watchlist entries default to `public=True` because CineLog is intended to be a social film-tracking platform where users can share what they plan to watch.
+Users can still change visibility later if needed.
+- **Sort order:** The watchlist is sorted alphabetically by title rather than by date added.
+This makes it easier for users to browse and find saved films, while the collection feature remains sorted by recency because it represents viewing history.

 ### Manual testing

-* Added a valid film to the watchlist.
+1. Add a valid film to the watchlist and confirm a `WatchlistEntry` is created.
-* Attempted to add the same film twice and confirmed a duplicate is rejected.
+2. Add the same film again and confirm an `AlreadyInWatchlistError` is raised.
-* Attempted to add a nonexistent film and confirmed `FilmNotFoundError` is raised.
+3. Attempt to add a nonexistent film ID and confirm `FilmNotFoundError` is raised.
-* Retrieved the watchlist and confirmed the expected film information is returned.
+4. Retrieve the watchlist and confirm the expected films are returned in alphabetical order with the `date_added` and `public` fields.